-Today we’re going to look at the biggest navigation app as well as an app which, while not being as much of a titan of the genre as Google Map’s is it may have something to it that makes it the go to option.
+Today we’re going to look at the biggest navigation app as well as an app which, while not being as much of a titan of the genre as Google Maps is it may have something to it that makes it the go to option.
 That app is Waze.

 Waze vs Google Maps – Which is better?

-While Google Maps may have additional features to be used such as routes based of walking, cycling and driving if all your navigation is doing for driving then Waze will rule out that extra step keeping things a bit simpler.
+While Google Maps may have additional features to be used such as routes based of walking, cycling and driving, if all your navigation is doing for driving then Waze will rule out that extra step keeping things a bit simpler.

 As far as features goes, Google Maps is the clear winner.
-It’s not that it does anything better it’s just that it’s offering more than Waze does.
+It’s not that it does anything drastically better, it’s just that it’s offering more than Waze does.
 If you live in a city or a large town and often walk to get around then Google Maps will help you in all situations.

 There is of course always the option of having both.
 If you prefer the driving side of Waze but still need navigation every so often when you get your bike out, then that is a very realistic alternative you can take.

 There is also something to be said about all the additional info that Google Maps brings.
 Selecting destinations will let you know information such as phone numbers, open hours and even menus.
 This for a lot is a big bonus.

+Both apps now show speed limits, public transportation and an offline mode.
 Either way, the main comparisons we can actually make are between the apps ability to navigate while driving.

 It relays data back to your device in order for you to find the best route and be aware of traffic, this however has its flaws, there can be delays when it comes to accidents meaning you might see a clear road on your app while being stuck in a traffic jam.

 So, any downsides to this?
 Well, it relies on user data, so the less people who use the app the less reliable it is.
 Thankfully a lot of people do in fact use it so the data is mostly great, but it does mean that there may be areas where there are less users and therefore potentially incorrect info…

 This is because they will have a faster response time to issues which is most often the problem you come across when using these apps, that being the delays and traffic issues that are not seen on the app.

 User interface and usability

-In this section I wanted to touch of the general usability of the app, it may not be the first thing people think of when it comes to navigation apps but it’s very important that as a user you can navigate the app to start navigating yourself.
+The general usability of the app may not be the first thing people think of when it comes to navigation apps.
+However it’s very important that as a user you can navigate the app to start navigating yourself.

 Apps need to be in state which makes things as easy as possible for the user.
 The main criteria we’re looking at here is going to be how clear the app is in its displays, and how easy it is to set up a route you want to take.

 What you’re looking at next is your location on the map with a search bar beneath with the phrase “Where to?”.
-This is exactly what you want from these apps in my opinion, incredibly simple and easy to do once you get in the car.
+This is exactly what you want from Waze, as it makes things incredibly simple and easy to do once you get in the car.
 Simply enter the destination, wait for it to calculate and off we go.

 If you use these features frequently however, I can understand that having them readily available may be a plus to you but yet again, this is up to the user’s preference.

 This is helpful just in case you plan to make a similar journey in the area at a busier time of day and therefore will know that this could cause some traffic and there may be a better route.
 Very minor, but a nice addition.

 In fact, the main benefit I see with Google Maps over Waze is primarily in what appears to be there infrastructure, the app is able to load the map and calculate routes faster.
 Likely just a pure server performance issue but if you’re always in a hurry then this may sway your decision towards Google Maps.

-However, if you need navigation for driving often then Waze is the way to go, for me it is the better app, it has a few added benefits like signalling potentially problem areas on the map and having a real time updater for its data as it’s based of other users.
+However, if you need navigation for driving often then Waze is the way to go, for me it is the better app.
+It has a few added benefits like signalling potentially problem areas on the map and having a real time updater for its data as it’s based of other users.